-Weekend College is available at the Huntsville/Research Park location.
+Weekend College is available at the Huntsville/Research Park location during Fall and Spring semesters.
 Most classes meet on Friday nights and on Saturday mornings.
 For more information regarding Weekend classes in Huntsville, call (256) 890-4700.
 The semester schedule includes all weekend course offerings.